bihd00/4IZ480-project/README.md

 │    ├── main.ipynb                   <- Final notebook
 │
-├── README.md                         <- The top-level README for readers of this project ├── requirements.txt                  <- requirements including necessary packages (and their versions) for project reproducability
+├── README.md                         <- The top-level README for readers of this project ├── requirements.txt                  <- requirements including necessary packages (and their versions) for project reproducibility
 ```

 ### Installing the enviroment